hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2016

 ## News
-Mar 10: The grading policy and the schedule were updated.
+- Mar 10: The grading policy and the schedule were clarified.

-Mar 02: Homepage is up and running.
+- Mar 02: Homepage is up and running.
 The homepage will be continuously edited, reflecting the evolution of the course.

 [C1]: https://github.com/hburden/DAT255/blob/master/Slides/HttpsUrlConnectionDemo.java?raw=true
 [C2]: https://github.com/hburden/DAT255/blob/master/Slides/Base64Example.java?raw=true